UO Principles of Economics

 Non-award enrolment

-Non-award tuition fees are set by the Division offering the course.
+Non-award tuition fees are set by the university.
 To determine the cost of this course, go to:

 How to determine the relevant non award tuition fee.
 (Opens new window)